Why Is My Car AC Blowing Hot Air? How To Fix

 The Condenser Is Malfunctioning

-While removing a blockage is possible, repairs are usually not, meaning you’ll need to replace it.
+While removing a blockage is feasible, repairs are usually not, meaning you’ll need to replace it.
 Replacing a condenser costs anywhere from $450 to $950, depending on the make and model of your car.

 Issues In The Electrical System